The best resource when you have to get a new roof over your head.

 What type of materials are available for roofs?

 If you are ready to think about replacing your roof, you might be wondering whether you should stick with the roofing material that you already have, or look into other options.
-Roofs are typically made out of asphalt, wood, or tile.
+Roofs are typically made out of asphalt, wood, tile or the newest option synthetic shingles.
 They may be peaked or flat.
 Let’s look a bit at the different materials

 Asphalt Shingle Roofing